-Volcano The Bear’s new album ‘Golden Rhythm/Ink Music’ will be released on the Rune Grammofon label on March 2nd 2012.
+Volcano The Bear’s lates album ‘Golden Rhythm/Ink Music’ was released on the Rune Grammofon label on March 2nd 2012.

 “Volcano The Bear have produced some of the finest, wildest British music of the last 10 years on record and on stage.”
 (The Wire, Jan 2006)

 “No one sounds, has sounded or will ever sound quite like Volcano the Bear.”(Losing Today)